 Extension cords should be rated for loads that are at least equal to, and preferably greater than, the requirements needed to run a tool effectively.
-Extension cord lengths 50 feet or less can be used based upon the following chart, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop in the cord due to the natural resistance of the wire.
+Extension cord lengths of 50 feet or less can be used based upon the chart shown below, but runs over 50 feet should implement the next heavier-sized cord to accommodate voltage drop due to the natural resistance of the wire.

 |Extension Cord Wire Gauges, Amperage Rating, and Wattage|